functionless/eventual-website/docs/reference/orchestration/task.md

 ## Timeout

-An Task can be configured to fail if it does not succeed within a specified time frame.
+A task can be configured to fail if it does not succeed within a specified time frame.
 To do this, use the `timeoutSeconds` property when defining the task.

 For example, the following task will fail if it does not succeed within 100 seconds: